NidalZabade/Interview/Questions/README.md

 Ans: A class can have both abstract and concrete methods.
 An interface can have only abstract methods.

-- What is the difference between a class and an abstract class?

-Ans: A class can have both abstract and concrete methods.
-An abstract class can have only abstract methods.

 - Represent a family consisting of a father, mother, and children using OOP.

 ```java